0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/json-rpc-to-proof.md

 Users are less concerned with the transaction being in a block, and more with when the newly generated batch results in a state transition.

-The zkEVM protocol has additional endpoints for retrieving various information pertaining to the status of the L2 block.
+The zkEVM protocol has additional endpoints for retrieving various information pertaining to the state of the L2 block.

-For example, the user may query whether a block is virtualized or not by using a specific endpoint as shown in the figure below.
+For example, the user may query whether a block is in the virtual state or not by using a specific endpoint as shown in the figure below.

 ![Figure: Checking if block is virtualized](../../../img/zkEVM/rpc-check-if-block-virtual.png)